Skip to main content

 1. Recompute and check.
 Bob computes cm_check = Poseidon5(flavor, 1000e18, rho, idHash, predicate) and asserts cm_check == cm.
 If this fails, Alice lied about the opening; Bob discards the artifact and demands a real one.
 (Binding of Poseidon makes substitution impossible.)

 2. Look up the mint transaction.
-Bob reads T_mint on-chain, parses the call data into (proofBytes, cms[], totalFace, msg.sender).
+Bob reads T_mint on-chain, parses the call data into (proofBytes, oldRoot, newRoot, nextLeafIndex, totalFace, cms[]) and reads msg.sender from the transaction envelope.

 3. Confirm msg.sender is Alice.
 Cross-check msg.sender against the IdentityRegistry: it must resolve to Alice's PS-credentialed identity.
 If Bob wanted an A1 identified cheque, the issuer field of his opening must match.